mjhea0/flaskr-tdd/README.md

 As many of you know, Flaskr -- a mini-blog-like-app -- is the app that you build for the official Flask [tutorial](https://flask.palletsprojects.com/tutorial).
 I've gone through the tutorial more times than I care to admit.
 Anyway, I wanted to take the tutorial a step further by adding Test-Driven Development (TDD), a bit of JavaScript, and deployment.
 This post is that tutorial.
 Enjoy.

-Also, if you are completely new to Flask and/or web development in general, it's important to grasp these basic fundamental concepts:
+Also, if you're completely new to Flask and/or web development in general, it's important to grasp these basic fundamental concepts:

 1. The difference between GET and POST requests and how functions within the app handle each.
 1. What "requests" and "responses" are.
 1. How HTML pages are rendered and/or returned to the end user.

-> **NOTE**: This project is powered by **[TestDriven.io](https://testdriven.io/)**.
+> This project is powered by **[TestDriven.io](https://testdriven.io/)**.
 Please support this open source project by purchasing one of our Flask courses.
 Learn how to build, test, and deploy microservices powered by Docker, Flask, and React!

 ## What you're building